-Priority Registration-Disability Support Services provides all DSS-registered students with priority registration.
+Priority Registration-Disability Support Services provides all registered students with priority registration.
 Students are responsible for regular advisement through individual College advisors.
+After consultation with an academic advisor, students must have their registration form approved by Disability Support Services each term of enrollment.
+Students are responsible for presenting the registration form to the appropriate data entry location.

-Testing Accommodations-Testing accommodations may include extended time, reduced-distraction testing situations, audio-recorded or orally administered tests, alternate test formats, readers, and/or scribes.
+Testing Accommodations-Testing accommodations may include extended time, reduced-distraction testing situations, taped or orally administered tests, alternate test formats, readers, and/or scribes.
 Testing accommodations are provided within each department, if possible.
 Students should discuss testing accommodations with their instructors at the beginning of each term.
 The Disability Support Services staff proctors examinations for students who need to use assistive technology or whose instructor is unable to provide test proctoring.
 Students are obligated to comply with Disability Support Services test proctoring guidelines to ensure smooth delivery of services and to maintain the integrity of faculty examinations.